Welcome to the month of October! There are tons of different holidays to celebrate in October, and below are five of the best.

 October 26 – National Pumpkin Day

-The pumpkin is a winter squash that has become the key symbol for an entire season.
-The name “pumpkin” has a long history that originates from the Greek language.
-The Greek word for pumpkin was “pepon” which means “large melon.”
+If you didn’t know, the pumpkin is a winter squash that has become the key symbol for an entire season!
+The name “pumpkin” has an interesting history that begins with the Greek language.
+Originally, the Greek word for pumpkin was “pepon” which means “large melon.”
 The French changed the name to “pompon,” and the English called it a “pumpion.”
-It wasn’t until British Colonists heard of the squash that it became known as a pumpkin.
+However, it wasn’t until British Colonists heard of the squash that it became known as a pumpkin.

 October 27 – Navy Day

 Though the U.S. Navy’s birthday is officially celebrated on Oct.
 13, Navy Day is honored on Oct.
 27.